George E. Goodfellow: Dismissed from Naval Academy

 Goodfellow declined a congressional appointment to the United States Military Academy at West Point, and instead accepted an appointment from Nevada congressional representative C.W.
 Kendall to attend the United States Naval Academy, arriving there in June 1872.
 He became the school's resident boxing champion and was well accepted by his fellow midshipmen.
 Like many of his fellow cadets, he took exception to the presence of the academy's first black cadet, James H. Conyers.

 While marching, Goodfellow and another cadet began kicking and punching Conyers, who had been shunned and constantly and brutally harassed since his arrival.
 Goodfellow later knocked Conyers down some stairs.
 News of the incidents and the constant hazing experienced by Conyers leaked to the newspapers, and a three-man board was convened to investigate the attacks.
 Goodfellow denied any wrongdoing and Conyers claimed he could not identify any of his attackers.
 The board nonetheless concluded, "His persecutors are left then without any excuse or palliation except the inadmissible one of prejudice."
 The review board believed the academy needed to give Conyers a fair chance at succeeding on his own merits, and recommended that strong measures should be taken.
 In December 1872, Goodfellow and two other students were dismissed from the academy.

 Goodfellow immediately set about trying to get reinstated.
 His mother Amanda wrote a personal letter to First Lady Julia Grant, who was known to consider blacks as inferior and whose family had owned slaves before the Civil War.
 Amanda closed her letter by reminding the first lady of their mutual friends.
-Goodfellow also appealed to his mother's uncle and United States Attorney Robert Baskin for assistance.
+Goodfellow also appealed to his mother's uncle and United States Attorney Robert N. Baskin for assistance.
 Baskin interceded with his friend, President Ulysses S. Grant, who promised to reinstate Goodfellow, but the uncle left his office and Grant was busy seeking re-election.
 None of the efforts for reinstatement proved fruitful.